huntergibson/mac-bootstrap/README.md

 Bring a brand-new Mac to “ready for work” with a single command.
 This repo installs the apps you use every day, dials in macOS settings, sets up the Dock, drops in your wallpaper, and gets your shell, runtimes, and editor feeling like home.

-> Copy, paste, breathe:
+> Copy, paste, go:
 > ```bash
 > git clone https://github.com/huntergibson/mac-bootstrap.git && cd mac-bootstrap && ./bootstrap.sh
 > ```

-The main script explains every step while it runs, asks for permissions up front, and retries common hiccups.
-If you rerun it later, it simply tops things up—no angry surprises.
+The main script explains every step while it runs, asks for permissions up front, and retries common errors.
+If you rerun it later, it simply tops things up.

 ---